sovrin-foundation/protocol/janus/message-base.md

 # SSI Base Message Format

-> *Note: This is a rough dodcument, and contains inconsistancies, missing sections, etc. These will iron out as work on this document progresses.*
+> *Note: This is a rough document, and contains inconsistancies, missing sections, etc. These will iron out as work on this document progresses.*

 The role of the Self-Soverign Identity Message Format is to act as a foundation for the message types that will power the SSI messaging ecosystem.
 This format is intended to be as simple as possible, providing just enough structure to facilitate compatible communication.